 - Three front-page widget areas, displayed side-by-side in columns, managed under Customize → Widgets.
 This is where you can get creative and use any of the available widgets to feature products or services, or showcase different parts of your website.
 See below for detailed setup used on the demo site.

 - The Testimonial area, configured under Customize → Testimonials, displays two testimonials.
-To add a testimonial, go to Testimonials → Add New in your WP Admin dashboard.
+To add a testimonial, go to My Site → Testimonials → Add.
 If no testimonials are added, this section will not be displayed.

 Front-page widget areas